wsonguga/DataDemo/README.md

 # DataDemo
-Time Series Data Simulation and Analytics Demo
+Cardiorespiratory Time-series Sensor Data Simulation and Demo

 ## Data simulations

-### SCG
+### SCG (Seismocardiogram)

 The SCG data simulation is built on the top of NeuroKit2: https://github.com/neuropsychology/NeuroKit